 - Neonicotinoids are systemic, which means that their poison travels to all parts of a plant, including flower nectar.

-- Pollinators, including hummingbirds, are at risk of dying by consuming nectar tainted with neonicotinoids.
+- Pollinators, including hummingbirds, are at risk by consuming nectar tainted with neonicotinoids.

 - Broad spectrum means that neonicotinoids destroy many tiny creatures within their reach, including beneficial insects and predatory mites.

 - Hummingbirds rely on the insects drawn to nectar for the protein in their diet.

 - According to the University of Georgia, spider mites increase after soil applications of neonicotinoids.